 Frequently Asked QuestionsQ: When are speaker proposals due?

-A: They will be due January 16.
+A: They will be due in January.
 Check back for the form link in the fall.

 A: Registration will open in February!